 Korea is changing, and there are more and more international areas popping up everywhere.
 However, there is still a massive part of the population that either doesn’t speak English or doesn’t want to.
 If you’re sticking to only your native language, you may be missing out on lots of interesting experiences and local information that you wouldn’t be able to find out through your current social circle.
 It could be as simple as being able to ask where to buy a light bulb or an extension cord in your neighborhood.
 The time you took to study Korean pays dividends as you navigate your way to the local hardware store, which has both.
-Plus you found a new café that has Wi-Fi and the best cappuccinos you’ve ever had.
+Plus you can use the saved time to explore a new café that has Wi-Fi and sample all their unique coffee selections.
 Another win!

 #1.
 Independence for I